 While physical ranged DPS characters are focused on dealing damage like their melee counterparts, they also have abilities that support their party.

 Bards use the power of music to power up their abilities.
 Their bows can attack enemies and play songs that augment their skills and can boost the strength of their party.
-While they deal consistent damage with long range attacks, their various songs can support their party throughout an entire fight.
+They place poison and windbite on enemies, dealing damage over time, while their various songs can support their party throughout an entire fight.

-Bards are great for players who want an active play style focused on casting buffs for themselves and their party.
+Bards are great for players who want to supplement the party and have mobile combat.
 To play as a Bard, you need to get an Archer class to Lv.
 30.

 Machinists are great for players who want to fight alongside a robot companion.
 To play as a Machinist, you must own the Heavensward expansion and get a character up to Lv.
 50.

 Dancers are graceful fighters that, well, use dance moves to fight.
-While not as strong as the other physical ranged DPS, their abilities can buff a “dance partner” to amplify their damage output.
-Their combat style is rhythmic, lending to a unique flow of combat.
+While not as strong as the other physical ranged DPS, their abilities can pick a “dance partner” to buff their damage output.
+Their combat style is rhythmic, requiring you to press specific buttons in a sequence to pull off their most important skills.

 Dancers are great for players who want an involved combat style that has a lot of party utility.
 To play as a Dancer, you need the Shadowbringers expansion and a character at Lv.
 60.